ming-xwolf/apish-build/deps/lib/luarocks/rocks-5.1/lua-resty-openssl/1.4.0-1/doc/README.md

 Each Lua table returned by `new()` contains a cdata object `ctx`.
 User are not supposed to manully setting `ffi.gc` or calling corresponding destructor of the `ctx` struct (like `*_free` functions).

-BoringSSL removes some algorithms and not all functionalities below is supported by BoringSSL.
-Please consul its manual for differences between OpenSSL API.

 [Back to TOC](#table-of-contents)